Agrology Net Ecosystem Exchange (NEE)

 “NEE is a vital metric for understanding in-field carbon dynamics,” said Dr. Francois Visser, CEO of Carbon Friendly.
 “By providing continuous, in-situ data on the carbon cycle and microclimate, Agrology provides growers with a revolutionary tool to manage and increase carbon accumulation in their soils.
 We are excited to see this technology advance and help our clients reduce uncertainty and improve their carbon farming.”

-Infrared sensors track CO₂ movement and photosynthetic absorption at the ground, canopy, and atmospheric levels.
+Concentration Gradient: Infrared sensors track CO₂ movement across the ground, canopy, and background.

-Field-collected data feeds into a powerful machine learning model to calculate precise NEE metrics.
+Machine Learning Model: In-field measurements feed into a machine learning model to calculate NEE.

 Researchers: Apply for our NEE Beta Program